 Understanding of classes 40%, Presentation 40%, Final report 20%

 - Class attendance including school visit: attendance is expected at all class meetings.
 Those who come to the class 30 minutes after its start or leave 30 minutes before its end will receive only half of the attendance points.

 - Presentation: Students are requested to make a group presentation on ‘Discovery of Japan,’ assuming they are the special correspondents dispatched from some international media to cover an interesting topic on Japan.
-They have to choose a topic, explore the background causes of the phenomena and give a group presentation in front of the other students and guest audience, followed by Q&A and discussion (each presentation should be within 23 minutes, Q&A and discussion will be about 6 minutes).
+They have to choose a topic, explore the background causes of the phenomena and give a group presentation in front of the other students and guest audience, followed by Q& A and discussion (each presentation should be within 20minutes).

-- Substitute report: If you cannot participate in the visit to the Chisetsu Elementary School you will be requested to write a short report on ‘Education of Japan in comparison with other countries’ in more than 200 words in English and send it to the above e-mail address by Jan.
-26 (Late submission will decrease your report points.)
+- Substitute report: If you cannot participate in the visit to the Chisetsu Elementary School you will be requested to write a short report on ‘Education of Japan in comparison with other countries’ in more than 200 words in English and send it to the above e-mail address by Dec.
+26. Late submission will decrease your report points.

 There is no specific text in this course.
 References will be introduced during the course according to the topics.